jgarbe/DDrop_Menu/README.md

 I was trying to find a good MySQL based cascading menu..
 I couldn't find one, so I put this together.
-I'm an old sequential php developer so my php may be a bit antiquated.
+I'm an OLD sequential php developer so my php may be a bit antiquated.

 NECESSARY TOOLS